statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 In cases 1b & 2b, her transaction fails, but she has seen a supported state `s'` that trumps `s`, which was her goal.

 If she wishes to protect her assets before going offline, she applies `checkpoint(n)`.
-When her transaction is proccessed, we can partition the possible states into four cases:
+When her transaction is proccessed, once again we can partition the possible states into four cases:

 1. `Open(m)`
    a. `m < n`